RECOMMENDED BROWSERS - The following browsers are recommended when using DELPROS: Chrome, Safari, Firefox, or Edge.

 Answer: You must have all of the following to apply for a Delaware controlled substance registration (CSR):

-If you meet the above requirements, refer to these pages for instructions on applying for Delaware CSR registration:
+If you meet the above requirements, refer to these pages for instructions on applying for Delaware CSR registration and then log into DELPROS online portal to begin the process.

 When you receive your Delaware CSR, you must apply for a federal DEA registration for Delaware (a DEA registration in another jurisdiction is not sufficient).
 For instructions on applying, see DEA New Registration Applications.